-There are four (4) types of financial aid available to help you pay for college: grants, loans, scholarships and work-study.
+There are four types of financial aid available to help you pay for college: grants, loans, scholarships and work-study.
 These funds are available through the federal government, state, colleges and private organizations.
 How you pay for college will depend on your eligibility for these different types of aid.

 - Federal Pell Grant